khalidelokiely/squash-it/README.md

 #### Observability
 Throughout the service, it was made sure that `context.Context` is glorified for the exact purpose of this section.
 Scaling.

-Which is an PoC of why the abstraction over `net/http` was created for this project.
+Which is why the abstraction over `net/http` was created for this project.
 To provide `context.Context` cleanly as the first parameter in route handler function `router.HandlerFunc`.

 If we're scaling the service, propagating context throughout the application doesn't only make it listen for cancellation signals, but also allow observability frameworks like **OpenTelemetry** and distributed tracing systems like **Jaeger** to trace spans across application components and their offshore distributed sidecars or peers.

-## On Bloom filter
+## On Bloom Filter
+> I Keep asking.
+What if Bloom Doesn't Bloom Enough?

 A bloom filter is really as robust as its startup.
 A bloom's filter guarantee is providing definitive assertion if a key doesn't exist.
 If, for any reason the filter goes out of sync, it will begin providing false negatives.